Hannibal Across the Alps Overview

 It is a rare thing to experience something that changes your perspective on life permanently, even more rare when that something is a choice, and not a challenge that life has forced upon you.

-In 2012, the Hannibal Tour, led by Dylan and Sam at Ride and Seek, did just that, it changed my perspective on life.
+In 2012, the Hannibal Tour did just that, it changed my perspective on life.
 I started the tour with very high expectations, to see the best of Europe, to make friends, to challenge myself physically.
 What it achieved was well beyond this.
 The Hannibal Tour covered some of the most extraordinary landscape I will ever see, including times when I truly was on top of the world.
 Meeting the physical challenge of 26 days of cycling when I have never in my life before been a cyclist has left me with an incredible belief that anything is possible in life.
 I have made lifelong friends from across the globe.
 On this tour, I felt more alive than I had since I was a kid.
 We all laughed hard, ate and drank like kings, and at the top of the Alps, I cried with joy.
 And all this, from the seat of a bicycle.

-Dylan and Sam did a faultless job running the tour from the hotels to the food, the support, the hire bikes and the incredible history of Hannibal along the way, I cannot imagine how it could have been executed any better.
-They were both professional, dedicated, friendly and supportive.
+Ride and Seek did a faultless job running the tour from the hotels to the food, the support, the hire bikes and the incredible history of Hannibal along the way, I cannot imagine how it could have been executed any better.
+They were professional, dedicated, friendly and supportive.
 Their experience shone through and is their greatest asset.

 I already have my next Ride-and-Seek tour planned, and it won’t be the last.
 Jason L